-Delayed ejaculation — formerly known as retarded ejaculation — is a condition in which it seems like an extended period of sexual stimulation is required orgasm (climax) and ejaculate.
-Treating delayed ejaculation depends on the underlying cause (chronic health conditions, surgeries and medications).
+Delayed ejaculation — formerly known as retarded ejaculation — is a condition in which it seems like an extended period of sexual stimulation is required for orgasm (climax) and ejaculation.
+Treating delayed ejaculation depends on the underlying cause (chronic health conditions, surgeries, and medications).

-Men with delayed ejaculation need 30 minutes or more of sexual stimulation to have an orgasm and ejaculate.
-There is no specific time that indicates a diagnosis of delayed ejaculation.
-The delay must cause distress or frustration, or if you have to stop sexual activity due to fatigue, physical irritation, loss of erection or a request from your partner.
+Men need 30 minutes or more of sexual stimulation to have an orgasm and ejaculate.
+There is no specific time that indicates a diagnosis.
+The delay must cause distress or frustration, or if you have to stop sexual activity due to fatigue, physical irritation, loss of erection, or a request from your partner.

-These categories help in identifying an underlying cause and determining what might be the most effective treatment.
+These categories help identify any underlying causes and determine what might be the most effective treatment.

 When to seek help

-Your primary care provider is a good place to start when you have delayed ejaculation.
-If:
+Your primary care provider is a good place to start if:

-- Delayed ejaculation is an issue for you or your partner
+- It’s an issue for you or your partner

-- You have another known health problem that might be linked to delayed ejaculation, or you take medications that could be causing the problem
+- You have another known health problem that might be linked, or you take medications that could be causing the problem

-- You have other symptoms along with delayed ejaculation that might or might not seem related
+- You have other symptoms that may or may not be related

-Certain medications, chronic health conditions and surgeries can cause delayed ejaculation.
-Delayed ejaculation can also be caused by drug and alcohol misuse, abuse, or addiction.
-Often underlying mental health disorders such as depression, anxiety can cause delayed ejaculation.
+Certain medications, chronic health conditions, and surgeries can cause delayed ejaculation.
+Also, drug and alcohol misuse, abuse, or addiction.
+Often underlying mental health disorders such as depression, and anxiety can cause delayed ejaculation.
 Often delayed ejaculation can also cause depression and anxiety which creates a self-perpetuating problem.

 - Anxiety about performance